 At the moment, from the beginning of 2021, the first structure accepted by the ministry and can be followed as legislation.
 Several projects currently research and develop solutions for smart grids and smart cities in Finland.
 They are following this update in the legislation of electrical system to form the energy communities having the electrical energy as a heart and use power-to-X technologies to interact with other energy domains.
 They aim to demonstrate the advantages and possible challenges of this new regulation.
 This new regulation and suggestion of the smart grid working group are analysed briefly in (Divshali, 2020) and further suggestions are proposed.
 However, having an energy community in the broader meaning is not limited to the recent projects.
 Several energy co-operatives formed long ago in Finland.
-For example, Perho Energy Co-operative2, which formed to share the local district heating and the participants provide wood chips from their forests.
+For example, Perho Energy Co-operative, which formed to share the local district heating and the participants provide wood chips from their forests.
+So far, energy communities in Finland have been mostly used for distributing solar power proceeds inside the housing company.